kigster/sym/README.md

      * verbatum string argument (not recommended)
      * alternatively, you can paste the key interactively with `-i` or save the default key in `~/.sym.key` file.
   4. Finally, we are ready to encrypt.
 The data to be encrypted can be read from a file with `-f filename`, or it can be read from STDIN, or a passed on the command line with `-s string`.
 For example, `sym -e -k ~/.key -f /etc/passwd` will encrypt the file and print the encrypted contents to STDOUT.
-  4. Instead of printing to STDOUT, the output can be saved to a file with `-o <file>`
+  4. Instead of printing to STDOUT, the output can be saved to a file with `-o <file>` or a simple redirect or a pipe.
   5. Encrypted file can later be decrypted with `sym -d ...` assuming the same key it was encrypted with.
+  6. Encrypted file with extension `.enc` can be automatically decrypted with `-n/--negate` option; if the file does not end with `.enc`, it is encrypted and `.enc` extension added to the resulting file.
+  7. With `-t` flag you can open in VIM (or `$EDITOR`) any encrypted file and edit it.
+Once you save it, the file gets re-encrypted and replaces the previous version.
+A backup can be created with `-b` option.
+See the section on [inline editing](#inline)

 A sample session that uses Mac OS-X Keychain to store the password-protected key.